zahid492/Realtime-colloboration-App-MEAN-Socket.io/README.md

 NODE-API

-This is a simple Nodejs API, using MongoDB for persistence, Gulp for task automation and Chakram for API testing.
+This is a simple Nodejs API, using MongoDB for persistence, Gulp for task automation and PostMan for API testing.

 How to use: